zhaohuabing/hugo_blog/content/post/2018-05-07-cryptocurrency_week1_cryptographic_hash_function.markdown

 **Solution:**

-Concatenating input with a random R which is randomly chosen from a highly spread-out distribution like this: *H( R\|X)*
+Concatenating input with a random R which is randomly chosen from a highly spread-out distribution like this: *H( R/|X)*

 **Explanation:**